AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       print() << uncoarsenable.refine(2);  // ({16,16,16}, {31,31,31});
                                            // Different from the original!

-Note that refinement and coarsening behaviors depend on the indexing type.
-One should think the refinement and coarsening in AMR context that refined or coarsened :cpp:`Box` still covers the same physical domain. :cpp:`Box uncoarsenable` in the example above is considered uncoarsenable because its coarsened version does not cover the same physical domain in the AMR context.
+Note that the behavior of refinement and coarsening depends on the index type.
+Note that in this context, the refined or coarsened :cpp:`Box` still covers the same physical domain. :cpp:`Box uncoarsenable` in the example above is considered uncoarsenable because its coarsened version does not cover the same physical domain in the AMR context.

-Boxes can grow, and they can grow in all directions or just one direction.
+Boxes can grow in one or all directions.
 There are a number of grow functions.
 Some are member functions of the :cpp:`Box` class and others are non-member functions in the :cpp:`amrex` namespace.

 The :cpp:`Box` class provides the following member functions testing if a